MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DeleteV.gif" width="600"/>

 ### 2.3.4 Add a new book
-Use the first buttom from the left on the bottom right corner to add new books into the database.
-Some or all fields can be null but please deselect the book by clicking "update" as mentioned in point 2 because without doing it the new book might not be added to the database.
+Use the first button from the left on the bottom right corner to add new books into the database.
+Some or all fields can be null but please deselect the book by clicking "update" as mentioned in point 2, because otherwise, the new book might not be added to the database.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Add.gif" width="600"/>